 Saving Pennies 4 a Cure & Trials of Color were established

-Founder of SP4AC & TOC
+Founder of SP4ACure & TOC

-The founder, Sharon Rivera, is a triple-negative breast cancer survivor who turned her fight into a burning desire to empower other breast cancer patients.
-Triple-negative breast cancer (TNBC) is a rare form of breast cancer where the tumor does not have any of the three most common receptors that fuel breast cancer growth.
-This makes TNBC difficult to treat since the tumor can’t be directly targeted.
-Sharon Rivera took part in a clinical trials studies with the Pink Lotus Foundation and University of PENN, Abramson Cancer Center to detect recurrences sooner for other breast cancer patients.
+Triple-negative breast cancer (TNBC) is a rare form of breast cancer where the tumor doesn't have any of the three most common receptors that fuel breast cancer growth.
+This makes TNBC difficult to treat since the tumor can't be directly targeted.

 Board Members